 Ensure more detail in business survey for other community, social, and personal activities.
+The authorities' comment on the recommendation:

 The 2012 sampling design for quarterly and annual business surveys has already been set up to address the issue.
 Other community, social and personal services are sampled now at 5-digit level of NACE rev 1.1.